-A man or woman accused of a sex crime in California needs an experienced attorney at his or her side.
+A man or woman accused of this type of offense needs an experienced Orange county sex crime attorney at his or her side.
 These offenses carry a stigma and can result in serious consequences for the accused if not defended aggressively.
 Unlike many other offenses, an individual who is convicted of a sex crime may end up paying for it for the rest of his or her life.

 These special circumstances make it imperative that the accused seek the advice and counsel of an attorney who has a proven track record of success in helping defendants fight these types of charges.
 The law in California requires that a convicted sex offender, regardless of the nature of the crime, must register with his or her local law enforcement agency.
 This information is readily made available to the public in some cases as easy as accessing a web site.